13 Uncertainty

 Miscalibration is not just an occasional problem.
 It is a fair default assumption that any uncertainty estimate is miscalibrated:

-- Bootstrapping also undercovers: Remember that in bootstrapping we repeatedly sample data with replacement from the training data.
-Because the bootstrapped datasets are highly correlated, they underestimate the true uncertainty unless we correct for this bias.
+- Bootstrapping also undercovers: Remember that in bootstrapping you repeatedly sample data with replacement from the training data.
+Because the bootstrapped datasets are highly correlated, they underestimate the true uncertainty unless you correct for this bias.

 - Bayesian models rely on assumptions: In theory, Bayesian models propagate uncertainty perfectly.
-We could look at the predictive posterior distribution and, for example, output credible intervals.
-But they are calibrated (in the frequentist sense) only if our assumptions about likelihood, priors, and so on are correct.
-Hint: they are not.
+You could look at the predictive posterior distribution and, for example, output credible intervals.
+But they are calibrated (in the frequentist sense) only if your assumptions about likelihood, priors, and so on are correct.
+Hint: they are unlikely to be correct.

 Conformal prediction, a set-based approach to uncertainty